DomainDrivenArchitecture/lineagos-fairphone/FAQ.md

 - You can either contact us through [info@meissa-gmbh.de][mail] or through [mastodon][mastodon] and we try to reply as soon as possible.

 **4. Can I ungoogle my smartphone by myself?**
 - Yes, we share our [installation_guide][guide] so you can ungoogle your smartphone by yourself.
-However, then we can't guarantee for anything.
+However, we can't guarantee for anything if you do it by yourselves.

 **5. If I am not able or I don't want to ungoogle it by myself, can you ungoogle it for me?**
-- Yes, we provide an offer to ungoogle your smartphone, see [here][offer].
+- Yes, we provide a service to ungoogle your smartphone, see [here][offer].

 **6. How can I be sure, that you don't steal my phone or make harmful things with my phone?**
 - We, the [meissa GmbH][meissa] stand with our name for transparency, open-source and data-privacy.
 Furthermore, you can visit our website for more informations about the [team][team].